yienyoong/tp/docs/UserGuide.md

 Examples:

 1. Suppose, John Doe, has just changed his course and is currently studying in the school of engineering.
-Simply enter the command `edit 7 r/ENG` to edit his faculty.
+Simply enter the command `edit 7 r/ENG` into the command box to edit his faculty.

 ![editBefore](images/editBefore.png)